 The John Dirks Canada Gairdner Global Health Award recognizes the world’s top scientists who have made outstanding achievements in Global Health Research.
-Since its inception ago, the Global Health Award has grown significantly to become one of the world’s most prestigious awards recognizing excellence in global health research.
+Since its inception in 2009, the Global Health Award has grown significantly to become one of the world’s most prestigious awards recognizing excellence in global health research.

 Nominees should be individuals who have made major scientific advances with a significant impact on health outcomes in the developing world.
 The award is science-focused, and is not intended for those with primarily leadership and administrative accomplishments.